jaenfigueroa/eCommerce/README.md

 ## 💡 Brief

-In this project, I have created an e-commerce component.
+In this project, I have developed an e-commerce component.

 ### Desktop preview